NBC Publishes 200,000 Tweets Tied To Russian Trolls - Slashdot

 Aside from ferreting out shills, maybe an approach to addressing this is taking another stab at reforming our system to allow for more than two political parties.
 It's harder to vilify your opponents when you'll be fo

-Everyone is upset about Russia (Score:3, Insightful)
+Everyone is upset about Russia (Score:2, Insightful)

 When Russia made some Tweets, bought some ads and asked nicely.